GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 06/README.md

 3. Added "New Game" menu feature
 4. Updated the logic so a new game can only be started when a previous game was won
    + An alternate set of graphics.
 Same game code.

+I like the game tile artwork from 2003 more than the artwork from 2004.

 ### Notes
 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.